Stadion Maksimir: In modern times

 In 1998, plans were made for a massive renovation, and the first phase started the same year.
 The old northern stand was demolished and a new one built within a year.
 This renovation increased Maksimir's seating capacity to 38,079.
 After 1992, for 16 years the Croatian football team had a proud unbeaten record at this stadium in any competitive match, however, on 10 September 2008 (two years after suffering a 2–0 defeat at the same venue) England became the first team to beat Croatia in Zagreb, winning 4–1, ending a thirty match undefeated streak.

 In the summer of 2011, a little, but much needed "facelifting" was made on the stadium.
 All seats were replaced, a new drainage system, under-soil heating and automatic watering were installed along with a new turf, the athletic track was covered with blue artificial grass and all brick surfaces were covered in blue cloth.

 2020 earthquake

 The earthquake, which happened on the morning of 22 March 2020, damaged the structural stability of the stadium.
 After an inspection by a structural engineer, the Maksimir stadium was deemed "temporarily unusable".
 The eastern stand, which is also the biggest single stand by capacity, took the most damage and is awaiting the final decision following a detailed building inspection.
-While waiting, Dinamo is allowed to host matches on the Maksimir stadium, but with the eastern stand being closed for viewers.
+While waiting, the club is allowed to host matches on the Maksimir stadium, but with the eastern stand being closed for viewers.

+In August 2023, Maksimir was ranked the third ugliest football stadium in Europe according to research carried out by the Money agency based on reviews on platforms such as Google, TripAdvisor and Football Ground.

 Capacity per sector

-Four stands (8 sectors) contribute to the total seating capacity of 35,423: 25.912 after east stand damage.
+Four stands (8 sectors) contribute to the total seating capacity of 35,423: 25,912 with the East stand closed.